Embark on an epic trek through Crete's legendary Samaria Gorge, starting your adventure from the historic city of Chania.

 Discover the Venetian allure, Ottoman echoes, and vibrant street life of Chania's historic heart on guided walking tours.

-Discover the vibrant flavours and rich traditions of Cretan cuisine with immersive food tours and cooking classes in beautiful Chania.
+Discover the flavors of Crete with hands-on cooking classes in beautiful Chania.